EricMFink/ProfessionalResponsibility/_questions/Advocate.md

 Attorney represents Defendant, who is charged with murdering Victim.
 Attorney held a press conference during which Attorney made the following statements:

 - "Defendant is innocent and had nothing at all to do with Victim's death."
 - "Victim's body was discovered wrapped in a rug.
-Tests of Defendant's car showed no no fibers matching that rug."
+Tests of Defendant's car showed no fibers matching that rug."

 Which of the following statements most accurately describes the propriety of Attorney's statement under the Model Rules of Professional Conduct?